Aus dem Milchmeer entstand die Welt

 40 pages, hardcover, half-linen, 23 x 26,5 cm

-An introduction to the magical world of the Hindi mythology: These 8 tales shine a light on mighty Creator god Brahma, three-eyed Shiva, the witty Ganesha with his elephant head who is rather smart than fast, and many more.
-Sometimes divine, sometimes surprisingly worldly, we hear about wonders, betrayal, quarrel and love – and start to grasp the complexity of the family ties of the deities.
+An introduction to the magical world of Hindi mythology: these eight tales shine a light on mighty creator god Brahma, three-eyed Shiva, the witty Ganesha with his elephant head who is more smart than he is fast, and many more.
+Sometimes divine, sometimes surprisingly worldly, we hear about wonders, betrayal, quarrel, and love – and start to grasp the complexity of the family ties of the deities.

 This book is a collaboration with the Museum Rietberg in Zurich.